ronen-agranat/f2f/README.md

 - NestJS and TypeScript for back-end and ORM (`f2f-server` repo)
 - MySQL for data-store (old habits die hard; I'd rather to DB ops on a platform I'm very familiar with)

+## Getting started

+Both the server and client applications have environment variables which must be set.

+*Note that React application environment variables **must** begin with `REACT_APP_` by design*.
+Otherwise, the environment variable will be invisible to your application via `process.env`

+`REACT_APP_F2F_SERVER_ENDPOINT`: URL of the F2F server API; defaults to localhost:3001

 # Create react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).